Surrogacy, residential leasehold, driverless cars and smart contracts are all to be reviewed by the Law Commission.

 These are just some of the 14 new project areas unveiled today as part of its 13th Programme of Law Reform, whittled down from a record 220 individual project ideas in the responses to its public consultation.

-The Commission has focused on reforms which will reduce unfairness for the citizen and those which will help to enhance the UK’s competitiveness internationally following our exit from the European Union.
+The Commission has focused on reforms which will reduce unfairness for the individual and those which will help to enhance the UK’s competitiveness internationally following our exit from the European Union.

 Working with experts and the public, the independent legal body will strive to make sure the law is modern, simple and fair as it makes its recommendations for reform.